ShaunCurtis/Blazr.BaseData/readme.md

 ## Implementing in WASM

 I'm not going into details on how this is built.
 It's a bare bones Hosted Web Assembly template.
-There's no *Shared*.  *WASM* is Client with no code (it's all in *Data*, *Core* and *UI*) and simply builds out the WASM code base.
-Server is *WASM.Web* and there's a *Controllers* project for all the API Controller code.
+There's no *Shared*.  *WASM* is Client with no code (it's all in *Data*, *Core* and *UI*): it's purpose is to build out the WASM code base.
+Server is *WASM.Web* and there's a *Controllers* project for the API Controller code.

 The three extra projects are: